 |Posted on June 5, 2017 at 3:05 PM|

 Today is World Environment Day - I guess the idea is to stop and think about what we are doing to the planet and maybe think twice about what we personally can do to stop things from getting worse.
 I choose plastic peanut butter jars as my project for the day because I'm sure we all have a few similar plastic containers in our recycling bins.
 Why not give them a new life - at least for the short term?
-I'm actually making these for my little guy and also for my after four group.
+I'm actually making these for my little guy.

 Make a Night Light

-I created a night light for my little guy by using a solar powered light from a torn outdoor paper lantern.
+I created a night light for my little guy by using a recycled solar powered light.
 To make it more fun, I added a couple of his miniature airplanes inside.
 The only purchase was the metal ring used on preserve jars.
 The leather thong handle is actually a shoe lace from an old shoe.

 Nature Jar 01 - Capture and Release